 4. Eliminate Discretionary Expenses

 You need to have functional space and equipment, but you don’t need to have the latest-and-greatest of everything.
 Buy only what’s necessary and look for the most affordable option by purchasing off-brand and necessary items.
-Instead of paying a higher price for fun multi-colored sticky notes, go with the plain yellow.
+Instead of paying a higher price for fun multi-coloured sticky notes, go with the plain yellow.

 Rather than splurging on Scotch tape, get the cheaper no-name brand.
 The two-in-one treadmill desk seems cool, but a standard desk will suit your business needs.
 The bottom line is if you don’t need it, don’t buy it.

 5. Buy Used Equipment

 Buying new is almost always more expensive than secondhand.
 After just one use, it goes from “new” to “used” and its value depreciates quickly.
 You can often find equipment that is gently used for a great price.

 Just make sure you’ve tested the product and know that it works well before buying it.
 As a bonus, you can rest easy knowing that you saved equipment from going to the landfill and hurting our environment!